thuzarwin/open-data-sprints/docs/project-product-evals.rst

 ..
 AUTHOR INSTRUCTIONS: What artifacts will be delivered by this project?
 Examples include specific documents, progress reports, feature sets, performance data, events, or presentations.
 Use as many (or few) bullet points as you like.

-- [One deliverable goes here]
+-One of the above
-- [Another deliverable goes here]
+-2 of three
-- Progress Report
+-All 3
-- End of Project Report
+-End of Project Report

 Key users/customers